Lewa Safari Camp

 Game Drives

-With plentiful rhino, elephant, the Big 5, the rare Grevy’s zebra and resident predators.
-To a backdrop of beautiful views of snow-capped Mt.
+With plentiful rhinos, elephants, the Big 5, the rare Grevy’s zebra, and resident predators.
+To a backdrop of beautiful views of snow capped Mt.
 Kenya.

 Within the protected area the wildlife is abundant and includes the Big 5.
 This is elephant, black rhino, lion, leopard, and buffalo.
 It is also home to the rare Grevy’s zebra and cheetah.
 And all the plains game set against the magnificent backdrop of the snow-capped Mt.
 Kenya.
 Safaris are outstanding.